zwzheng45/QuickAid/README.md

-# QuickAid — AI Emergency Navigation App
+# QuickAid — Emergency Navigation App

-QuickAid is an AI-powered emergency navigation tool designed to help international students, newcomers, and residents quickly find the fastest and most appropriate emergency department (A&E) during a medical crisis.
+QuickAid is an emergency navigation tool designed to help international students, newcomers, and residents quickly find the fastest and most appropriate emergency department (A&E) during a medical crisis.

 ---

-## 🚑 Overview
+## Overview

 QuickAid simplifies emergency healthcare by showing users: